genevate/style_guides/programming/languages/ruby/ruby.md

     - %x() - Executes an interpolated system command (does not echo to STDOUT or return the running command's result). `%x(echo #{message}) # => "Huzzah!"`

+## Operators

+- Avoid using the `&.` operator (a.k.a. lonely operator).
+It works like the Rails `Object#try!` method but is confusing to read and better to use the null object pattern or implement code that doesn't end up with a `nil` to begin with.

 ## Splats

 - Commonly used in method and/or block arguments.